gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 ## 7.0.2 / scheduled 9.Nov.2022

+ - ACL settings for user settings are now stored more efficiently beside the settings data.

+ - GDOs now feature a "softReplace", which is an INSERT ...
+ON DUPLICATE KEY UPDATE.

  - New LGPL [Module_FFMpeg](https://github.com/gizmore/phpgdo-ffmpeg) which offers MP3 encoding and ffmpeg wrappers.

  - Created a [composer.json](../composer.json) for the GDOv7 core.
 It can be installed with composer require gizmore/phpgdo.